Edamame Hummus is a rich and creamy dip perfect to serve with veggies, crackers, or chips. Make it for your next house party (vegan, gluten-free).

 Frequently Asked Questions

 No, edamame beans are not poisonous.
-In fact, they are very healthy and nutritious.
-However, it is important to cook them properly before eating.
-Improperly cooked edamame beans can contain toxins that can be harmful to your health.
+They are very healthy and nutritious.
+However, it is essential to cook them properly before eating.
+Improperly cooked edamame beans can contain toxins that can harm your health.

 Variations